Housing strategies, policies and consultations

 Allocations policy/choice-based lettings

-We transferred the housing stock in July 2002 but still have a legal duty to have an Allocations Policy; this is currently under review.
+We transferred the housing stock in July 2002 but still have a legal duty to have an Allocations Policy; this is currently under review and the new policy will be implemented in 2024. .
 The council and Torus developed UnderOneRoof, which is the one-stop way of renting an affordable home from a registered provider in St Helens.

 We have a duty to prevent homelessness and as such the service works to deliver good quality advice.
 The current Homelessness Strategy can be viewed at the bottom of the page.